Ch3ster8/DT2_Assignment_3/README.md

    * ### Evaluation
        * Everyone liked how the enemy could hear and see the player however it took them a while to notice this due to a lack of visual indicators.

-       * The game as of this playtesting was not really a game, it did not have a specific start or finish and whilst this is okay for the assignment task, adding a start and finish could be used to influence the enemys states and increase further complexity.
-In addition to this adding interactable tasks for the player to play arround with could add an extra state to the enemy allowing them to assasinate the player from behind as an example of how adding gameplay features could affect the states.
+       * The game as of this playtesting was not really a game, it did not have a specific start or finish and whilst this is okay for the assignment task, adding a start and finish could be used to influence the enemy states and increase further complexity.
+In addition to this adding intractable tasks for the player to play around with could add an extra state to the enemy allowing them to assassinate the player from behind as an example of how adding gameplay features could affect the states.

        * There were a few minor collision issues resulting in the player being able to escape the boundaries and avoid the enemy entirely which is a simple fix.

-       * The player movement felt wrong to Blake but I think this is because of the bobbing effect that I apply to the camera, I only applied this effect to the x-axis resulting in wrong looking motions when moving in any other axis.
+       * The player movement felt wrong to Blake but I think this is because of the bobbing effect that I applied to the camera, I only applied this effect to the x-axis resulting in wrong-looking motions when moving in any other axis.

        * [Table of Contents](#Table-of-Contents)

    <a name="Iteration"></a>
    * ### Iteration
    * **RE-ITERATE OVER THIS TO SEE IF I ADDED EVERYTHING HERE**
-       * To start off fixing the issue of not seeing the original visual indicators for the player I added an icon in the bottom right of the screen that pops up temporarily depending on whether the enemy has heard or seen you, then I also added arrows pointing towards the enemy when either of these states has come into affect, this should hopefuly be enough to allow the player to understand what the enemy is up to and avoid them as the game is designed for.
+       * To start off fixing the issue of not seeing the original visual indicators for the player I added an icon in the bottom right of the screen that pops up temporarily depending on whether the enemy has heard or seen you, then I also added arrows pointing towards the enemy when either of these states has come into effect, this should hopefully be enough to allow the player to understand what the enemy is up to and avoid them as the game is designed for.

-       * To start off I need add the enemy attack state allowing the enemy to kill the player, this gives actual consequences for getting caught by the enemy, this in turn would show a death screen allowing the player to restart the game, then I need to have some form of task that the player needs to complete without getting caught.
-Before making the enemy I designed the map to have two specific gates, taking inspiration from [Dead By Daylight](https://deadbydaylight.com) when I complete all the neccesary tasks two gates will open on each side of the map allowing the player to escape and giving the game an ending, when all the tasks are complete the enemies will go into a frantic search mode ignoring all patrol points and instead going in random directions in order to search for the player and stop them from escaping.
+       * To start off I needed to add the enemy attack state allowing the enemy to kill the player, this gave actual consequences for getting caught by the enemy, this in turn would show a death screen allowing the player to restart the game, then I needed to have some form of task that the player needs to complete without getting caught.
+Before making the enemy I designed the map to have two specific gates, taking inspiration from [Dead By Daylight](https://deadbydaylight.com) when I complete all the necessary tasks two gates will open on each side of the map allowing the player to escape and giving the game an ending.
+When all the tasks are complete the enemies will go into a frantic search mode ignoring all patrol points and instead going in random directions in order to search for the player and stop them from escaping.

-       * The collisions are as simple as using an inbuilt godot feature that allows me to add collisions based on the mesh instance attached to the object, doing this allowed me to create proper collisions for the boundaries and stop the player from leaving the map unwillingly.
+       * The collisions were as simple as using an inbuilt godot feature that allowed me to add collisions based on the mesh instance attached to the object, doing this allowed me to create proper collisions for the boundaries and stop the player from leaving the map unwillingly.

-       * As mentioned in **Testing** fixing the movement is as simple as copying the camera bobbing line on the x-axis and changing the "x" to a "y" resulting in the bobbing also being on the y-axis.
+       * As mentioned in **Testing** fixing the movement was as simple as copying the camera bobbing line on the x-axis and changing the "x" to a "y" resulting in the bobbing also being on the y-axis.

        * [Table of Contents](#Table-of-Contents)